 Things to Do in Naxos

-Hillside villages Melanes, Filoti, and Apeiranthos (the last one with marble houses, many small museums) are among the oldest settlements on the island.
+Hillside villages Melanes, Filoti, and Apeiranthos (the last one with marble houses and many small museums) are among the oldest settlements on the island.
 Check the three ginormous unfinished Naxian marble Kouros statues (7th-6th century BC), one resting in a quarry near village Apollonas and the others outside Melanes.
 In the picturesque village of Chalki indulge in the local Kitron liqueur tasting experience at the traditional Vallindras Distillery.
 Enjoy the sunset from the Castle of Naxos, the best-preserved Venetian fortification in Greece.
 And make an effort to visit the Temple of Demeter or Temple of Sangri (village) from 6th century BC made of finest quality Naxian marble in one of the earliest examples of Ionic order (style).
 Swim at the bustling long sandy beaches mainly on the west coastline of the island including Agios Georgios (St George), Agios Prokopios, Agia Anna (check Island beach bar also for a night out, and Banana beach bar, and Plaka (check Tortuga beach bar).
 For a quiet romantic sunset, Mikri Vigla beaches are highly recommended.

 Restaurants in Naxos